 Meaning Shape Colour Symbols

-Fire Safety Fire safety or fire gear Red FIRE FIRE HYDRANT Fire
+Safety Fire safety or fire gear Red A N

+Fire S or file gear FIRE FIRE HYDRANT Fire

-Square HYDRANT 6 HUSE extinguisher
+Square HYDRANT & HOSE extinguisher

 PERSONAL PROTECTIVE EQUIPMENT

 Personal Safety

 Personal safety refers to the manner in which a person should behave in a work place.
 In order to avoid risks or injuries, people must make sure that protective clothing / gear is worn at all times.